wpopsxnz/wpopsxnz/README.md

 ![49-E707-C7-A8-D7-47-B2-A807-705-F447-F4-A0-F](https://github.com/user-attachments/assets/87bbd7c9-e256-490a-a27d-20dc1049e40a) ```BIGGEST UZURION FAN IN THE WORLD```

-> **dni: RION HATERS, NAGURION SHIPPERS, pedo, homophobic, racist and whoever have my friends on their blacklist. like bro wtf DO NOT come to my town if you're hating on my homies or akao rion.**
+> **dni: RION HATER, NAGURION SHIPPER, pedo, homophobic, racist and whoever have my friends on their blacklist. like bro wtf DO NOT come to my town if you're hating on my homies or akao rion.**

 thats all :D bye       ![sakamoto-days-rion](https://github.com/user-attachments/assets/206d9df7-384e-48aa-bbcc-0381f07493d4)